MrR0807/Notes/Golang/pitfals.md

 * While you can store more than one module in a repository, it is discouraged.
 Everything within a module is versioned together.
 Maintaining two modules in one repository requires you to track separate versions for two different modules in a single repository.
 * To reduce confusion, do not use uppercase letters within it.
 * Sometimes you want to share a function, type, or constant among packages in your module, but you don’t want to make it part of your API.
 Go supports this via the special **internal** package name.
+* When your module is small, keep all your code in a single package.
+As long as no other modules depend on your module, there is no harm in delaying organization.
+* You can group modules into two broad categories: those that are intended as a single application and those that are primarily intended as libraries.
+If you are sure that your module is intended to be used only as an application, make the root of the project the main package.
+The code in the main package should be minimal; place all your logic in an internal directory, and the code in the main function will simply invoke code within internal.
+This way, you can ensure that no one is going to create a module that depends on your application’s implementation.
+* If you want your module to be used as a library, the root of your module should have a package name that matches the repository name.
+This makes sure that the import name matches the package name.

 # Appendix